 You are eligible for certain grants and tax rebates if you own a designated heritage property.

-Non-designated heritage properties are put on the Register by Council and the Heritage Advisory Committee because they are believed to have cultural value.
+Non-designated heritage properties are put on the Register by Council and the Heritage Burlington Advisory Committee because they are believed to have cultural value.

 There are no restrictions on alterations to non-designated properties except for demolition.
 If you want to demolish or remove a building or structure on a non-designated property, you need to give Council 60 days' prior written notice and receive approval to proceed.